 - Vanilla Extract - Use pure vanilla extract if possible.
 This is a recipe where you "could" use imitation vanilla if that is what you have on hand.

-- If you are unable to eat poppy seeds, you can omit them and add 2 tablespoon of additional flour.
+- If you cannot eat poppy seeds, you can omit them and add 2 tablespoon of additional flour.